nalkat/universe/README.md

 > The GUI depends on the Python `tkinter` module.
 Install your platform's Tk bindings
 > (for example `python3-tk` on Debian/Ubuntu) before launching the interface.

-Use the "Run Once" mode to execute batch simulations and review the summarized output in the integrated log pane, or switch to "Start Daemon" to manage a foreground daemon instance with custom socket and PID file paths.
-The GUI keeps the command history in view so operators can iterate quickly while we work toward a fully art-directed theme.
+The Universe Browser window now leads the experience with simulation controls available as a separate floating window (**Window ▸ Simulation Controls** or the toolbar button).
+The detached panel exposes PHP binary, timing, and world-generation settings without obscuring the catalog, while a dedicated console window handles command output so the main browser remains responsive.

 ### Exploration features

-- **Simulation controls** – Dedicated Pause/Resume, Stop, and Reset buttons accompany the Run action so long-running or runaway simulations can be suspended, terminated, or cleared without leaving the interface.
-A persistent status indicator shows when commands are running, paused, completed, or stopping so operators always know the simulator's state at a glance.
+- **Simulation controls** – The floating control panel ships with dedicated Run, Pause/Resume, Stop, and Reset actions plus quick access to catalog reloads and console cleanup.
+A persistent status indicator in the main window reports when commands are running, paused, completed, or stopping so operators always know the simulator's state at a glance.
-- **Hierarchical atlas** – The Universe Browser tab renders galaxies, systems, planets, countries, cities, and citizens with chronicle excerpts, net-worth summaries, and planetary life breakdowns grouped by kingdom and phylum for rapid triage.
+- **Hierarchical atlas** – The browser renders galaxies, systems, planets, countries, cities, and citizens with chronicle excerpts, net-worth summaries, and planetary life breakdowns grouped by kingdom and phylum for rapid triage.
+- **Procedural portraits** – VisualForge paints PNG portraits for galaxies, systems, stars, planets, countries, cities, residents, and catalogued materials.
+Images are stored in the metadata database (PostgreSQL by default with SQLite fallback) with generator prompts, resolutions, and timestamps so the browser can surface provenance alongside the artwork while falling back to analytic maps for geographic layers.
+- **Dedicated console** – Command output streams into a resizable console window so long-running runs no longer fight the catalog panes.
+The console retains recent history and supports one-click clearing without resetting the browser.
 - **Map overlays** – Country selections now sketch territorial bounds and city markers on the canvas, city views render a local population map with individual resident dots, and person entries highlight their coordinates on the global projection when location